ahdinosaur/campjs-viii-ludditejs/README.md

 ### all the "standards"

-make up your own "standards"!
+make up your own opinions!

-you have just as much a right to make the next JavaScript standard as anyone else.
+your opinion about JavaScript is valid.

 ???